-The "Seated Forward Bend" does the complete stretch of the entire backside of the body from the back of the head through the heels, as one sits with legs straight ahead and leans forward, reaching for the feet.
+The "Seated Forward Bend" completely stretches the entire backside of the body from the back of the head through the heels.
+Sit with legs straight ahead and lean forward, reaching for the feet.

 The Supta Virasana, or "Reclining Hero Pose"

-By lying on your back with knees bent to the side, on the floor, the “Reclinig Hero Pose” stretches the knees and intensifies the stretch in the thighs and ankles.
+By lying on your back with knees bent to the side, resting on the floor, the "Reclining Hero Pose" stretches the knees and intensifies the stretch in the thighs and ankles.